Lack Of adequate sleep could be the cause of many health problems including.

 - Close your bedroom door if light comes through it; if light seeps in underneath your door, put a towel along the base

-- Get rid of your electric clock radio (or at least block its light while you’re sleeping)
+- Get rid of your electric clock radio (or at least block its light while you’re sleeping).
+I use these to cover all small electronic lights in my bedroom.

 - Avoid night lights of any kind.
 If you must have a night light put red bulbs in them.